FWM#: 325 (new)

 3.5 Native American Graves Protection and Repatriation Act Inventory.
 Museum Property Administrators are responsible for maintaining an inventory of applicable museum property objects under their control as required by 43 CFR 10.
 This inventory should be treated as a separate inventory from the annual museum property inventory required under paragraph 3.3.A, but must be consistent with the provisions of this Part and 43 CFR 10.
 At a minimum, the NAGPRA inventory must address the following categories of information for each set of human remains or object:

 A. Name of responsible Service unit.

 B. The item (human remains, associated funerary object, etc.).

 E. A brief description of the item.

 F. The geographic area where the item was excavated, removed, or acquired.

 G. Information on the acquisition source of the item.

 H. A summary of results of consultation with representatives of culturally affiliated tribes, etc. in relation to the item.

 I. A summary of evidence used to determine the cultural affiliation of human remains or an associated funerary object.

 For additional information about this policy, contact the Division of Visitor Services and Communications.
-For information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.